amontes261/Self-Site/README.md

 This project was made using ReactJS, HTML and CSS & is hosted via GitHub Pages.
 It's meant to show information about myself, information about my projects, and show what I'm capable of doing with ReactJS.
 Click [here](https://amontes261.github.io/#/home) to access my currently-deployed site.

-To make your own site like mine, click [here](https://github.com/facebook/create-react-app) to get redirected to the React-App repository & get started.
-To learn more about React and/or learn how to program with the framework, check out their [documentation](https://reactjs.org/).
+To make a site like mine, click [here](https://github.com/facebook/create-react-app) to visit the React-App repository & get started.
+To learn more about React and/or learn how to program using the framework, check out the [documentation](https://reactjs.org/).

 Feel free to reach out to me on Discord for any help or inquiries– my handle is `@a.montes28#4501`.